rfeinman/pytorch-lasso/README.md

 __Lasso solvers:__ ISTA, Gradient Projection, Interior Point, Iterative Ridge, Coordinate Descent

+__Examples:__

+See `/examples/dict_learning_omniglot.ipynb` for a demonstration of how to use pytorch-lasso to perform dictionary learning with image patches.

 ## 1. Overview

 Pytorch-lasso is a collection of utilities for sparse coding and dictionary learning in PyTorch.